Arisophy/django-compositepk-model/README.md

 Need to make CPkForeignKey to support GrandChild model.

 ### 4. Multi-column IN not available for SQLite
-Django model doesn't support multi-column "IN" query for SQlite at present.
+Django model doesn't support multi-column "IN" query for SQLite at present.

 ### 5. Create is better than Save
 For Insert, you'd better use CPKQuerySet.create rather than CPKModel.save.